 These laws only apply to mopeds that are 406(a) models.
 They do not apply to 406(b) models, and riders of 406(b) models are not expected to wear a helmet if they are over the age of 16.
 When moped operators are found to be in violation of any of these laws, they can be found partly or wholly to blame in the event of a crash.
 Drivers can also be found liable if they violate any traffic laws and cause an accident as a result.Were You Hurt in a Moped Accident?
 Call a Moped Accident Attorney in San Francisco

 If you have been hurt in a moped accident, it is important that you understand that you may be entitled to compensation.
-At Willoughby Brod, LLP, a moped accident attorney in San Francisco can help determine who was liable for the crash, and help you obtain the compensation you need to make a full recovery from your injuries.
+At the Brod Law Firm, a moped accident attorney in San Francisco can help determine who was liable for the crash, and help you obtain the compensation you need to make a full recovery from your injuries.
 We aggressively pursue insurance companies and hold them accountable in any type of vehicle accidents, and we will use that experience to help you, too.
 Call us today at (800) 427-7020 to schedule your free consultation.